 So, what does all of this mean for Naomi Osaka?
 Is Mouratoglou the coach who can help her regain her spot at the top of the women’s game, or will this partnership follow the same short-lived trajectory as many others?

 One thing that sets Osaka apart from some of Mouratoglou’s other clients is her clear intent to commit long-term and learn everything she can.
-“I don’t want to have regrets,” she emphasized.
+“I don’t want to have regrets,” she emphasised.
 This suggests that Osaka is approaching this partnership with an open mind, ready to embrace Mouratoglou’s methods, even if they push her beyond her comfort zone.

 However, Osaka’s quieter, more introspective personality may present a challenge for Mouratoglou, who has thrived with strong-willed, assertive players like Serena Williams.
 While Osaka has shown mental fortitude in her Grand Slam victories, she has also been candid about her struggles with mental health and the pressures of the sport.
 Mouratoglou’s intense approach, which has burned out players like Rezai, could either elevate Osaka or backfire if not handled with care.

 The good news is that Mouratoglou seems aware of the need to adapt his coaching style.
-His own reflections on past failures, like his split with Baghdatis, show that he recognizes when his emotional involvement becomes a problem.
+His own reflections on past failures, like his split with Baghdatis, show that he recognises when his emotional involvement becomes a problem.
 If he can find a balance between pushing Osaka to her limits and respecting her emotional and mental well-being, this partnership could be a game-changer for both.